At the Service of Building Up the Church – Our Ministry Tracks

 “Go, therefore, to all nations…” (Matthew 28:18) With the Great Commission, Jesus told a bunch of Jewish men to spread the gospel to the ends of the earth.
 The apostles had to learn how to preach the message to different cultures to make it effective.
 We must do the same to the culture of youth.
 “What matters is to evangelize man's culture and cultures (not in a purely decorative way, as it were, by applying a thin veneer, but in a vital way, in depth and right to their very roots” (Evangelii Nuntiandi 20).
 This workshop focuses on youth culture and effective ways of ministering to it.

 “So they came to him and he appointed twelve; they were to be his companions and to be sent out to proclaim the message, with power to drive out devils.”
-(Mark 3: 13-14) The theme of discipleship is strong in Renewing the Vision, and this workshop looks at the difference between a follower of Christ and a disciple of Christ.
-What can we do to make teen disciples?
-It starts by forming adult disciples that can model holiness for youth.
+(Mark 3: 13-14) The theme of discipleship is strong in the United States Conference of Catholic Bishops' document called Renewing the Vision.
+This workshop looks at what discipleship entails and what it means to help teens be not just a follower of Christ, but a disciple of Christ.
+And through helping teens become disciples of Christ, we help them along this path of companionship with Christ both now and to eternity.

 “The heart of catechesis is the explicit proposal of Christ to the young man in the Gospel; it is a direct proposal to all young people in terms appropriate to young people, and with considered understanding of their problems” (GDC 183).
 This practical workshop helps youth ministers and all those who seek to reach teens with God’s love, especially parents, to understand the psychological make-up of today’s teens.
 The goal is to help a young person at this stage of life obtain a holistic picture of the role adolescence plays in the process of development of an emotionally and morally integrated Christian, which even in these transitional years can enable a path to spiritual peace and joy.